 This free legal update provides selected items from the most recent monthly email.
 Subscribers to Greenspace receive full updates on new and forthcoming legislation applicable to their organisation each month.
 These emails also communicate new publications, consultations and legal case studies.

-These regulations amend a range of EU legislation concerning air quality that will be retained as UK law after Brexit.
+These regulations will amend a number of EU Regulations that will be retained as UK law after Brexit.
 Powers previously vested in the European Commission will be transferred to policymakers and regulators within the UK.

 Greenspace subscribers receive full monthly updates summarising new and forthcoming legislation applicable to their organisation.

 To receive our monthly free legal update emails and trial the system, please subscribe here.

 Thank you for your subscribling to the Greenspace Mailing list.
 Please check your email to confirm your subscription.